-a.
+Any agency providing this service must meet all applicable State licensing requirements b.
 Bachelor's degree in a human behavioral science or related field of study;

 An individual who does not meet the minimum educational requirement may qualify as a Wraparound Facilitator under the following conditions: Experience working with Long-Term Services and Supports (LTSS) populations, in a private or public social services agency may substitute for the required education on a year for year basis.